aseigneurin/aseigneurin.github.io/_posts/2018-09-05-realtime-machine-learning-predictions-wth-kafka-and-h2o.md

 ![](/images/kafka-h2o-project-structure.png)

-We are not going to use H2O's Gen Model library to interact with the model, so let's add a dependency in our Gradle build:
+We are going to use H2O's Gen Model library to interact with the model, so let's add a dependency in our Gradle build:

 ```gradle
 dependencies {